alethes/meteor-pages/README.md

    - an *Array* of the form: [*filters*, *options*] - publishes `this.Collection.find(*filters*, *option*)`
    - a *Mongo.Collection.Cursor* (or some other cursor with a compatible interface) - publishes the cursor.
    - an *Array of Mongo.Collection.Cursor objects* (or some others cursor with a compatible interface) - publishes the cursors.
-   **When publishing a cursor or an array of cursors, you have to make sure to set **realFilters** (filters used in publication; sometimes different from filters visible to the client) or **nPublishedPages** (explicit number of published pages) manually to ensure proper rendering of navigation controls.
-In most cases, it's recommended to return an array with filters and options (option 4) instead.**
+   When publishing a cursor or an array of cursors, you have to make sure to set *realFilters* (filters used in publication; sometimes different from filters visible to the client) or *nPublishedPages* (explicit number of published pages) manually to ensure proper rendering of navigation controls.
+In most cases, it's recommended to return an array with filters and options (option 4) instead.
 + **availableSettings (*Object*, default = {})** - defines rules for changes in settings initiated by the client.
 A valid entry references the name of a setting by key and has one of the following:
-   - *true* - allows or changes to the setting (if not otherwise limited by constraints such as `pageSizeLimit`)
+   - *true* - allows all changes to the setting (if not otherwise limited by constraints such as `pageSizeLimit`)
-   - ***falsy** value* - explicitly disallows or modifications.
+   - a *falsy value* - explicitly disallows or modifications.
 Has the same effect as leaving the setting out.
    - a *Function* - defines a policy controlling changes in the specified setting.
 + **divWrapper (*String, Boolean*, default = **undefined**)** - if provided, the Pagination page is wrapped in a div with the provided class name
 + **fastRender (*Boolean*, default = false)** - determines whether *fast-render* package should be used to speed up page loading